-Not only it increases happiness and energy level, but it also reduces stress and chronic pain.
+Not only it increases happiness and energy levels, but it also reduces stress and chronic pain.

-One of the ways to practice gratitude is to write about those things about your body, nutrition, a mind for which you’re grateful.
+One of the ways to practice gratitude is to write about those things about your body, nutrition, and mind for which you’re grateful.

 How Do You Track Your Fitness (Bullet Journal Fitness Tracker Ideas)

-Definitely, the key to achieving your fitness goals is getting rid of unhealthy habits and replace them with good ones.
+Definitely, the key to achieving your fitness goals is getting rid of unhealthy habits and replacing them with good ones.

 Creating healthy habits like taking 45 minutes to walk every day or sleeping a minimum of 8 hours is more beneficial than any one-time boot camp workout.

-Indeed, keeping your fitness goals really helps you to avoid feeling anxious, stress, and burned out.
+Indeed, keeping your fitness goals really helps you to avoid feeling anxious, stressed, and burned out.